-Should my dog be tested?
+Should my pet be tested?

-Cancer Risk Assessments are good for all dogs, however certain groups are more prone to cancer and should consider testing as part of their annual or bi-annual wellness exams.
+Cancer Risk Assessments are good for all dogs and cats, however certain groups are more prone to cancer and should consider testing as part of their annual or bi-annual wellness exams.

 - High Risk Dog Breeds

 - Cancer in your dogs' line / litter

 - Purebreeds have higher incidence

-- Apparently healthy dogs, with underlying inflammation (chronic)
+- Apparently healthy dogs and cats, with underlying inflammation (chronic)